 Contemporary ornaments reveal an in-built sense of order, a consistency against which we can test our experience.
 The dynamic nature of culture requires that buildings each time define their own ground and develop an internal consistency.
 It is precisely through these internal orders that architecture gains an ability to perform relative to culture and to build its own system of evaluation.
 These orders are not therefore about "pure architectural expression", removed from culture, of the kind that was dismissed by postmodernism.
 They are not about being pure, but about being consistent.
 They do not aim at being disconnected but, rather, contaminated with culture.
 Louis Sullivan proposed such a need for consistency and organicity in building expressions.3 In Sullivan's buildings, this organicity leads to ornament that grows from the material organization and is inseparable from it.

 Ornament is the figure that emerges from the material substrate, the expression of embedded forces through processes of construction, assembly and growth.
 It is through ornament that material transmits affects.
 Ornament is therefore necessary and inseparable from the object.
 It is not a mask determined a priori to create specific meanings (as in Postmodernism), even though it does contribute to contingent or involuntary signification.
+It has no intention to decorate, and there is in it no hidden meaning.
+At the best of times, ornament becomes an "empty sign" capable of generating an unlimited number of resonances.
+Whereas décor and representation promoted by Postmodernism correspond to a self-limiting movement from the possible to the real which cannot create anything new, ornament is in line with non-representational thought and the creative actualization of the virtual.
 Decoration is contingent and produces "communication" and resemblance.
-Ornament is necessary and produces affects and resonance.4 veau is to highlight the shifting terrain of craft and ornament, as it has evolved from the 1900s until the present time.
-The comparison seeks a critical analysis and integration of a continuum of design production of 2 intense periods of approximately 15 years each, both of which articulated important transitions spanning 100 years, connecting the early 20th century with the early 21st century and the future.
-The perfect form -that which is found in nature- the same one humans have constantly imitated, emulated both consciously and unconsciously, was the source of inspiration for those who set themselves apart from the eclectic Beaux Arts principles, and who generated a unique aesthetic movement deriving on the manipulation of form beyond the ornament for the sake of ornament, a movement uniting technique, formal complexity and the sinuous pleasure for the visual: the organic form allows for nature to become architecture.
-This is the heritage rescued from the eclipse of Art Nouveau under the dogmas of the International Style.
-If today we cannot plainly 'reproduce' the process of Art Nouveau -given that industrialism killed the craftsmanship in which it relied so heavily, we can again establish the links between that moment of creation and a new moment of post-industrial and post-production aesthetics: The one generated by a unique object reinterpreted through numeric operations, straight from the database model, which can be reproduced at specific instances through digitally driven techniques.
-From the point of view of the production of form and intense focus on ornament, the similarities between the 2 periods are outstanding, and the following are some of the shared characteristics:
+Ornament is necessary and produces affects and resonance4.

+Figure 2 Left: Louis Sullivan - Carson Prairie Department Store, Chicago.
+Right: RuyKlein - Klex wall system for Matters of Sensation exhibition, New York

-THE EXPANDED CRAFT OF ORNAMENT, FROM 2D TO 3D: ART NOUVEAU'S EVOLUTION INTO DIGITAL PULSE
+THE EXPANDED FIELD OF ORNAMENT, FROM 2D TO 3D: 1910 ART NOUVEAU TO 2010 DIGITAL PULSE